mabragor/cl-itertools/README.md

   supply value to the iter being called;
 * INEXT-NOEXIT iter &optional value -- same as INEXT, but when ITER is depleted, don't terminate, but return (VALUES NIL NIL) (like, e.g., GETHASH does);
+* INEXT-OR-ERROR iter &optional value -- same as INEXT, but when ITER is depleted, raises STOP-ITERATION;
 * LAMBDA-CORO &body body -- create anonymous coroutine.
 Inside, coroutine argument is gensymmed, but you can use (YIELD ...) to access values supplied to coroutine on successive invocations;
 * FOR var IN-IT iter WITH-ARG arg -- iterate driver to iterate over generic stuff.